---

 This is the sense in which SL grammars are *constraint-based*: we specify what is forbidden, and the language is whatever remains.

-Strictly Local languages can only express negative constraints: certain factors are forbidden.
-But what if we want to say that a factor is required?
+Strictly Local languages can only express *negative* constraints: certain factors are forbidden.
+But what if we want to say that a factor is *required*?
 For instance, suppose we want to express the constraint that every word must contain at least one vowel.
-This is not an SL constraint, because SL can only forbid substrings—it cannot require them.1
+This is not an SL constraint, because SL can only forbid substrings—it cannot require them.^[To see why: an SL language is defined by a set of forbidden $k$-grams.
+If a string avoids all forbidden $k$-grams, it's in the language.
+There is no mechanism for requiring that a particular $k$-gram be present.]

-Locally Testable (LT) languages generalize SL by allowing Boolean combinations of factor constraints—not just forbidden factors but required factors and arbitrary combinations thereof (Brzozowski and Simon 1973; Rogers et al. 2013).
-A language is LT-\(k\) if membership can be determined by a Boolean formula over statements of the form “the \(k\)-gram \(u\) appears in \(\rtimes^{k-1} w \ltimes^{k-1}\).”
+*Locally Testable* (LT) languages generalize SL by allowing *Boolean combinations* of factor constraints—not just forbidden factors but required factors and arbitrary combinations thereof [@brzozowski1973characterizations; @rogers2013cognitive].
+A language is LT-$k$ if membership can be determined by a Boolean formula over statements of the form "the $k$-gram $u$ appears in $\rtimes^{k-1} w \ltimes^{k-1}$."

 So "every word must contain at least one vowel" is LT-1: it's the constraint that at least one of the 1-grams from the set of vowels must appear.